-We have shown that functional perturbation is not only pragmatic for releasing machine learning models as a service but also yields higher effectiveness than output perturbation mechanisms for specified privacy parameters.
-We have instantiated application of functional perturbation to the model functions of histogram, kernel density estimator, kernel SVM and Gaussian process regression in order to provide (ε, δ) -differential privacy.
-We have evaluated the tradeoff between the privacy guarantee and the error incurred for each of these nonparametric machine learning algorithms for a real-world dataset as well as a selection of benchmarks.
+We show that functional perturbation is not only pragmatic for releasing machine learning models as a service but also yields higher effectiveness than output perturbation mechanisms for specified privacy parameters.
+We show how to apply functional perturbation to the model functions of histogram, kernel density estimator, kernel SVM and Gaussian process regression in order to provide (ε, δ) differential privacy.
+We evaluate the tradeoff between the privacy guarantee and the error incurred for each of these non-parametric machine learning algorithms for a real-world dataset as well as a selection of benchmarks.

 We are now studying functional perturbation for non-parametric machine learning methods such as k-nearest neighbour density estimation and kernel Bayesian optimisation.
 We are also interested in studying a step by step functional perturbation method that perturbs a model function in adaptive way balancing the specified privacy and utility requirements.